 Types of fills of emergency blankets and bedrolls

-Most modern emergency bedrolls are filled with down or synthetic materials, and sometimes a combination of both.
+Most modern emergency and survival bedrolls are filled with down or synthetic materials, and sometimes a combination of both.

 Emergency Sleeping Bag for Preppers and Survivalists